Top music industry professionals, Emmy, Grammy and BRIT Award winners, Platinum Album artists and voting members of the GRAMMYS

 Stuart often gets very involved with the contestants.
-For example he took the UKSC Pop category winner "What Love Is" by Ken Brown (which he described as "unusual, beautiful, sentimental and with poignant lyrics") and created a stunning new mix of the song at his own recording studio.
-He was so impressed by winner Jaron Natoli's work that he personally helped to promote this new writer and Stuart and Jaron were seen by millions on the popular Today Tonight TV show when the UKSC results were announced.
+He took the UKSC Pop category winner "What Love Is" by Ken Brown and created a stunning new mix of the song at his own recording studio.
+He helped to promote winner Jaron Natoli and they appeared together and were seen by millions on the popular Today Tonight TV show when the UKSC results were announced.
 He has invited UKSC winners to his own home studio for sessions, mentoring and recording with them.
 He has a very solid reputation in the both the UK and the international music industry.

-Rachel Walker-Mason, is well known to British TV viewers as a judge on Sky TV's popular show "Sing - Ultimate Acappella" hosted by TV celebrity Cat Deeley.
-She joined the UK Songwriting Contest judging panels in 2019, had strong inout into the 2020 event and is active now in the 2021 event.
-Rachel is a very highly acclaimed songwriter and she was described by HRH Prince Harry Duke of York as "an inspiration" for her work with young musicians.
-Rachel has also been a past entrant in the UKSC herself (Yes! - top songwriters and professionals enter this event, not just beginners, and his shows the high standard of entries we receive) and Rachel reached the Finals in the event.
-As a past UKSC Finalist and participant Rachel knows the contest well and understands it from the entrants' perspective, and this personal experience greatly enriches the judging panels.
+Recording Academy member and voting member of the GRAMMYs, Rachel Walker-Mason is also well known to British TV viewers as a judge on Sky TV's "Sing - Ultimate Acappella".
+She joined the UK Songwriting Contest judging panels in 2019 and has a strong input each year.
+Rachel is a highly acclaimed songwriter and she was described by HRH Prince Harry Duke of Sussex as "an inspiration" for her work with young musicians.
+Rachel was a past entrant in the UKSC herself and reached the Finals in the event so she knows the contest well from both sides and understands it from the entrants' perspective.
+This personal experience greatly enriches the judging panels.

 Rachel holds a Masters in Songwriting, a Bachelors Degree in music with honours, a Licenciate in Musical Theatre Performance and a Diploma in Vocal Teaching.
 For the last 14 years Rachel has been teaching singing, composing songs and performing across the world.
 Rachel has also been the BRIT awards correspondent for the BBC, and has judged choral contests, Show Choir Championships and taught masterclasses in the UK, Canada and Ireland.
 She also composed three musicals.

-Teen Winner Katie Kittermaster is has become one of the big new names to watch in UK music.
-After winning the Under 18s Category in 2018 Katie´song was nominated by the UKSC judges as UK representative in The Commonwealth Song Contest, and she went on to win the whole international event representing the United Kingdom.
-She beat the Australian song entry which was also a UKSC Finalist.
-Success follows success for Katie Kittermaster and she was exclusively signed as the support act on the highly acclaimed nationwide BoyzLife Tour, featuring Boyzone and Westlife stars Brian McFadden and Keith Duffy.
-She was also signed for the Ronan Keating national concert dates, and has been featured and interviewed widely on network TV and in the press.
-Katie has a busy schedule of recording, promotion and personal appearances and performances throughout the year but she always finds time to be part of the UKSC judging panels.
+Teen Winner Katie Kittermaster is a UKSC success story.
+After winning the Under 18s Category in 2018 Katie´s song was nominated by the UKSC for The Commonwealth Song Contest and she went on to win that international event representing the United Kingdom.
+Success followed success and after winning the UKSC Katie was signed as the support act on the nationwide BoyzLife Tour featuring Boyzone and Westlife stars Brian McFadden and Keith Duffy.
+She was soon invited to appear as support for many well known artists including Ronan Keating began making regular appearances on major TV network shows in the UK and Europe.
+In 2021 Katie signed a major world wide publishing deal with the BMG Group and she now headlines her own sellout concers and she is often seen on national TV in the UK.
+Katie is a hard worker and she has a very busy schedule of recording, promotion and personal appearances and performances throughout the year, but she always finds time to be part of the UKSC judging panels.

-As a UK SONGWRITING CONTEST WINNER Katie knows exactly how it feels to be a contest entrant from her own experience.
-She has a special interest in younger entrants, pop, singer songwriter but also has input in other categories.
-We are very happy and proud to have been an important part of Katie´s career and it is great to have her on the UKSC judging panels for 2019, 2020 and 2021.
+As a past UK Songwriting Contest Winner Katie knows how it feels to be a contest entrant from her own experience.
+She has a special interest in younger entrants, pop and singer songwriter categories but also has input in other categories.
+We are very happy and proud to have been an important part of Katie´s career and it is good to have her on the UKSC judging panels since 2019.
 Visit Katie´s website here.

 Susan Muranty is a songwriter, singer and artist from Sydney, Australia, who has twice won the Lyrics Only category in the UK Songwriting Contest with her Lyrics entries.
 She also won the UKSC Open Category as a co writer of "Stephen Hawkins Wants You To", a song that went on to become Runner Up representing Australia in the 2018 Commonwealth Song Contest after nomination from the UKSC.

 Susan is a very creative and artistic person who lives on a mountain top in Australia where she writes, records and creates art works, mainly sculptures in bronze and recycled materials.
 She has worked with and recorded songs with renowned hit songwriters in Nashville, USA, and has been a strong supporter of the UKSC over many years.
-She continues to be involved in the event and is actively judging in 2021.
+She continues to be involved in the event each year.

 Susan is a great addition to the judging panels and she has special input into the Lyrics Category judging.
 As a past entrant she knows the contest from both sides and she has great empathy with the participants based on personal experience.
 Read more about Susan on her website at www.susanmuranty.com

-Jamie Serafi is a talented Oscar Nominated film composer, songwriter and arranger with over twenty years' experience composing music for film, animation and theatre, including Feature Films, TV Documentaries, video games, the Tate Modern and channel identity music for Sky TV.
+Jamie Serafi is a British Oscar Nominated film composer, songwriter and arranger with over twenty years' experience composing music for film, animation and theatre, including Feature Films, TV Documentaries, video games, The Tate Modern and Sky TV.

-Jamie lives in Canada and previously worked in music for many years in England.
-Jamie is also the Founder and Director of some well known and highly acclaimed international choirs including the UK´s "Alive and Singing Rock and Pop Choir" and the Canadian "Cool Choir".
+Jamie is the Founder and Director of some very well known and highly acclaimed international choirs including the UK´s "Alive and Singing Rock and Pop Choir" and the Canadian "Cool Choir".
 He is a highly accomplished pianist, songwriter and orchestral arranger.

-Jamie was nominated for an Oscar at the Academy Awards for his film work.
+Jamie Serafi was nominated for an Oscar at the Academy Awards for his film work.
 Film producer Martin Percy said "Jamie Serafi is quite simply brilliant.
 He can weave together really beautiful pieces of music to match your film footage.
 Use him now before he gets an Oscar."
 Read more about Jamie, and see his impressive list of composer credits, at jamieserafi.com.
-Jamie has judged the contest entries every year since 2014 and is still very much with us and active as a judge in 2021.
-Jamie is known for his very detailed, constructive and knowledgable comments on songs.
-These are so good, professional and insightful that we sometimes even pass on his judges notes on to non-winners to help them with their career progression.
+Jamie has judged UKSC entries every year since 2014.
+Jamie is known for his very detailed, constructive and knowledgeable comments on songs.
+These are so good, professional and insightful that we sometimes pass on his judges notes on to non-winners to help them with their career progression.

 Since winning the UKSC with his song "Apart" Neil was signed to a publishing deal for the song with the world's biggest independent music publishing company, The Peers Music Group, which means that Neil is now part of an elite group of signed songwriters that includes Justin Bieber, Rihanna, Bjork, Christina Aguilera, Beyonce and Garth Brooks.
 Sales of Neil's UKSC winning song (performed by the British singer Michelle Lawson) have already raised over $100,000 to date for the charity Cancer Research UK - a cause close to his heart, and to which Neil has been donating proceeds.